wsanche/BooksRentalApp/README.md

 # BooksRentalApp
-Technical test on Ruby on Rails (App)
+Technical test on Ruby on Rails (App): this projected has been used to learn Rails based on Codecademy, Codeschool, video tutorials, and reading documentation and forums

 - You are creating an App for a new books rental/buy service